nkengasongatem/zigg/README.md

 # zigg project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework to display planned blackouts in different cities in Cameroon.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode